hertogp/spfcheck/README.md

 A few notes on interpretation:
 - the check, verdict and reason are on top of the picture
+- the `v=spf1` is never listed since it is not part of the SPF record's AST
 - the `exp=` modifier is never listed, just the AST per SPF record seen
 - terms with syntax errors are also not listed, but the verdict shows the last erronouos term
 - green means an SPF record itself had no errors nor warnings during parsing and evaluation